 Step 3: Prepare the Plan

 As you begin to develop a training plan, make a checklist for a flawless execution of the training program, including identifying internal champions, choosing training content, coordinating training schedules and trainers, determining relevant reinforcement techniques, managing data, and measuring success.

 This planning exercise also helps to consider preferred learner preferences and training methods for leadership training.
 This includes choosing the modalities and blended approach that maps uniquely to the individual learners.
 What modalities will provide convenient access and maximize the learner experience?
 Consider the diverse options available, including:

 - Performance support

 Based on the Training Industry, Inc. research report, What Learners Want: Strategies for Training Delivery, to better understand and engage the modern learner, training programs delivered by at least one preferred training method are 50 percent more likely to be effective.[iv]
-Furthermore, using multiple training modalities has a greater impact to the overall training effectiveness.
+Furthermore, using multiple training modalities has a greater impact on the overall training effectiveness.